semgrep/semgrep-docs/docs/getting-started/quickstart.md

 Learn how to set up Semgrep, scan your first project for security issues, and view your findings.

 :::info prerequisites
-You must have Python 3.8 or later installed on the machine where the Semgrep CI is running.
+You must have Python 3.8 or later installed on the machine where the Semgrep CLI is running.
 :::

-1. Navigate to [Semgrep](https://semgrep.dev/login), and sign up by clicking on **Sign in with GitHub** or **Sign in with GitLab**.
-Follow the on-screen prompts to grant Semgrep the needed permissions and proceed.
+1. Navigate to [Semgrep Cloud Platform (SCP)](https://semgrep.dev/login), and sign up by clicking on **Sign in with GitHub** or **Sign in with GitLab**.
+Follow the on-screen prompts to [grant Semgrep the needed permissions](/semgrep-cloud-platform/getting-started/#requested-permissions-for-github-and-gitlab) and proceed.

 2. Provide the **Organization display name** you'd like to use, then click **Create new organization**.